mathmakgakpak/better-owop.js/readme.md

 const Client = new BOJS.Client({
 	protocol: 0 // if you want connecto to bop it's owop,
 	ws: "ws://104.237.150.24:1337",
-	world: "owop" // default world is owop on his owop });
+	world: "owop", // default world is owop on his owop
+	unsafe: true // because pixel bucket is ignored in bop it's owop and then you will can use infinity setPixel });

 Client.on("join", () => {